AkirisMc/Arabidopsis-Variant-DB-REST-API/README.md

 Example output: ```[“genome_7208.vcf”, “genome_8233.vcf”, “genome_9968.vcf”]```

 ### Endpoints to report the number of variants
-These endpoints count the number of structural variants (i.e. SNPs, InDels or both) per chromosome given the numerical identifier of a genome (e.g. *7208*).
+These endpoints count the number of structural variants (i.e. SNPs, InDels, or both) per chromosome given the numerical identifier of a genome (e.g. *7208*).
 The resulting counts are then exhibited for each chromosome in the format of a dictionary.

 | Endpoint                                 | Description                                                                  |
 | :--------------------------------------: | :--------------------------------------------------------------------------: |